-Beyond binge-watching Tiger King and spraying down your groceries, one step every team head and staff member can take to deal with our COVID-19 anxiety is to create a plan for who will take over key responsibilities if one or more of our team members is out.
+In a world forever changed by COVID-19—not to mention climate crises, technology shifts, and political divides—we’ve all developed new ways to cope with uncertainty.
+When it comes to handling unknowns at work, one concrete step every team member can take is to create a backup plan for who will take over key responsibilities if one or more team members is out.

 Ready to go?
 You can make huge progress in as little as 60 minutes.
 With more time, you can get more sophisticated.
 Read our tips below, and then get started with our simple template.

-- Conduct a “back-up-a-thon”—Schedule a time for your team members to get together (virtually, of course!) and crank out a quick plan for their areas of responsibility.
+Schedule a time for your team members to get together and crank out a quick plan for their areas of responsibility.
 (If you’re an ED, you might start with a leadership team meeting, and then have each department head conduct this exercise with their teams.)
 In a one-hour session, you can get a decent plan together and build on it from there.
 (Oh, and if “back-up-a-thon” makes you think of that 1999 Juvenile song, you’re not alone.)

-- Mind the equity implications—As you draft your plans, pay attention to who’s being asked to carry more (or less) of the load.
-If and when the time comes, the back-up owners’ managers should work with them to deprioritize some of their other responsibilities.
+As you draft your plans, pay attention to who’s being asked to carry more (or less) of the load.
+If and when the time comes, managers should work with staff members who are picking up or covering extra work to deprioritize some of their other responsibilities.
 (One way to mitigate burdens on your current staff is to remember to reach out to contractors or others outside the organizations who could step in if needed.)
 On the positive side, investing in your staff to learn new skills outside their usual areas of responsibilities is an excellent cross-training opportunity, so pay attention to who you’re giving those growth opportunities to.

-- Use video and voice—You don’t need detailed written instructions for everything.
+You don’t need detailed written instructions for everything.
 Instead, have owners record themselves doing tasks (log into their videoconferencing platform, hit “record,” share their screen, and narrate what they’re doing).
-Good old voice memos can also work, especially to share context that’s helpful for the back-up owner to know when there’s not enough time to write everything down.
+Good old voice memos can also work, especially to share context that’s helpful for the backup owner to know when there’s not enough time to write everything down.

-- Do a trial run, if possible—If feasible, have the back-up owner(s) do the assigned task before they have to take it over.
+If feasible, have the backup owner(s) do the assigned task before they have to take it over.
 By actually doing the work, they’ll spot questions and better retain any lessons.